Sup2point0/Assort/~writing/origins.md

 `2023/12/15` We’ve gotta keep going with this. 行くぜ!
 `2024/02/22` Ok, nvm, we’ll continue this at some later date...
 `2024/09/04` Damn, we did not keep going with this.
+`2025/12/13` lmao, we really did not keep going with this.

 <br>